Ed H. Chi

-Bio: Ed H. Chi is a Distinguished Scientist at Google, leading several machine learning research teams focusing on neural recommendations, reinforcement learning, large language models and dialog systems, and reliable machine learning at the Google Brain team.
+Bio: Ed H. Chi is a Distinguished Scientist at Google DeepMind, leading machine learning research teams working on large language models (LaMDA/Bard), neural recommendations, and reliable machine learning.
 With 39 patents and ~200 research articles, he is also known for research on user behavior in web and social media.
-His team has delivered significant improvements for YouTube, News, Ads, Google Play Store at Google with >660 product improvements since 2013.
+As the Research Platform Lead, he helped launched Bard, a conversational AI experiment, and delivered significant improvements for YouTube, News, Ads, Google Play Store at Google with >660 product improvements since 2013.

 Copyright 2020 Ed H. Chi